Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 ![Agent Camera](images/visual-observation.png)

-You need to make sure that the brain the agent is attached to is expecting a visual observation
+You need to make sure that the brain the agent is attached to is expecting a visual observation.
+To do so, in the brain inspector, in `Brain Parameters` -> `Visual Observations` specify the number of Cameras the brain will expect along with their width/height in pixels and wether or not they are black and white.

 ### Discrete Vector Observation Space: Table Lookup